A Brief Guide to VAT Obligations for Amazon Merchants Selling in Europe

 What is VAT?

 First off, it’s important to note that we aren’t qualified tax advisors, and all of the information provided here is intended to be taken as general guidance, not professional advice.
 For advice specific to your situation, it’s best to consult a qualified tax advisor with experience in this field.
-Everyone selling goods on Amazon European marketplaces is obliged to pay VAT.
-The amount of VAT that you are liable to pay (and which country you need to pay VAT to) varies according to a range of factors.
-The three primary factors for sellers based in the EU are:
+We have a directory of our trusted accountant partners here.

 - Applicable VAT rates in the countries which you are registered for VAT.